bekdepostan/unlogic/content/2015-04-14-revisiting-strong-passwords.rst

 If we are forced to chose at least one upper case character, we are also saying that there are no passwords now with just lowercase characters.
-The number of possible combinations is now *689,869,781,056 - 308,915,776 = 689,560,865,280*, or *99%* of he original search space.
+The number of possible combinations is now *689,869,781,056 - 308,915,776 = 689,560,865,280*, or *99%* of the original search space.
 This is a small impact of only 1 second.

-*Attack time* : 1942.42seconds
+*Attack time*: 1942.42seconds

 At least one upper case and one digit ##
 ----------------------------------------